 At this point, our bodies start craving the run.

 Yes, we can actually become addicted to running (or physical activity in general).
-There are many benefits to running, from health to psychological (I’ve argued it boosts productivity too).
-But the addictive part mainly comes from the way pheromones (which improve your overall attitude), are released while running.
+There are many benefits to running, from health to psychological (I’ve argued it are released while running.

 Running, especially outside and on trails, creates a release of endorphins that can cause euphoria (runner’s high) or just a general sense of happiness.
 Running has been used for years to treat clinical depression and addictions of all kinds.
 Less tension, less depression, less fatigue, and less confusion are just a few of the changes that patient’s have seen after beginning a regular running program.
 Running gives something for them to focus on, allowing them to see something besides their depressed state or addiction.